Southeast Asia- Thailand

 Illness or injury

-If you get sick and visit the doctor or hospital during your trip please have a member of your party contact the Sunsail base manager as soon as possible.
-If you will need to make a travel insurance claim please contact your claim insurer’s emergency medical service immediately.
+If you get sick and need to visit the doctor or hospital during your trip please contact the base manager or a member of Sunsail staff as soon as possible.

 Swim Safe